 Wives, submit yourselves to your own husbands as you do to the Lord.

 Without question, you should confess your sin to God.
 Any and every sin you ever commit is a sin against a Holy God first and foremost.
 Also, though it may be difficult, the Bible says we should confess our wrongs to others:

 Therefore, confess your sins to one another and pray for one another, that you may be healed.
 The prayer of a righteous person has great power as it is working.

 Anyone who engaged in an adulterous relationship should “come clean” with his or her spouse.
 This will no doubt cause heartache and much strain on the relationship, as the person cheated on will feel hurt, rejected, unattractive, and unloved.
-But if the person is truly repentant, this is the first step to healing a marriage.
+But if the offender is truly repentant, this is the first step to healing a marriage.

-Through prayer and counsel, many wonderful Christians have survived the sin of adultery, and went on to have a happy, loving, and restored marriage.
+Through prayer and Biblical counsel, many wonderful Christians have survived the sin of adultery, and went on to have a happy, loving, and restored marriage.
 Healing may take time, but if the person who committed adultery confesses it, repents, and bears fruit in keeping with repentance, God can do wonderful healing.